Jessica-13/SOTN-Project/README.md

 - the number of destinations that each car wants to reach and the ones that are actually reached ("count-destination-target", "count-destination-target-reached")
 - the number of charging stations that cars want to reach and those that are actually reached ("count-station-target", "count-station-target-reached")

-- a value that lets you know when the station selection will be made ("tick-count"), the threshould value is currently set at 5000 and at 10000 at 15000 after
+- a value that lets you know when the station selection will be made ("tick-count")
 - ("dead-stations-one", "dead-stations-two" and "dead-stations-three") that show the decreae in the number of stations depending of their utility

 In the model it is possible to observe the battery level of the cars which varies according to their movement as well as the number of customers of the stations which increases as the model is simulated.